denisacostaq/qli-installer/README.md

 This is a great alternative to the 2.5GB+ offline installers which just include everything and are the only official way to pin QT versions with.
 Think of this as a pinned online installer alternative.
+It's great for FOSS projects using cloud CI systems without access to a huge cache.

+Naturally, this is also headless.
+Though if you would like to use the *official* large installers headlessly, might I suggest you take a look at the [CuteCI project][cuteci]?

-This isn't official nor set in stone.
+This isn't the official installer though.
 If something breaks, please create an issue.

 **Dependencies**: Python 3.7, Python `requests` library